 Are you concerned about the latest developments regarding the assessment of endocrine disrupting (ED) properties and its possible consequences for biocides and plant protection products?

 In the field of biocides and plant protection products, the evaluating bodies are now obliged to also consider the ED properties of substances/products in any procedure that is still under the evaluation phase.
-As a consequence, from 07 June 2018 the evaluating competent authority are assessing the potential ED properties of biocidal products, and since 10 November 2018 for plant protection products.
+As a consequence, from 07 June 2018 the evaluating competent authorities are assessing the potential ED properties of biocidal products, and since 10 November 2018 for plant protection products.
 Additionally for biocides, beside active substances also co-formulants contained in the biocidal products must be assessed.
 With a view to the ED assessment co-formulants represent a particular challenge in terms of available data package and data access, possibly requiring a revised assessment strategy.

 - Introduction on endocrine disruptors: Regulatory background, history, criteria and guidance